Every SEO amateurs should start with understanding what high-volume and low-volume keywords are when they do keyword research.

 Suppose that you’ve spent adequate time honing in on your audience through content.
 This puts you in a position to pick up on the needs and insights your audience has, and so you can come up with extremely targeted keywords.
 They may not be high-volume, but they’ll work.
-And you’ll have experience to back up your intuition.
+And you’ll have the experience to back up your intuition.

 - Keyword Conversion Rates

 Take note that your landing page will massively impact your advertisement campaign performance.
-From the copy to the images, videos, colour contrast, these are all elements that will encourage users to convert.
+From the copy to the images, videos, color contrast, these are all elements that will encourage users to convert.
 Nonetheless, you’ll first have to get the users to your landing page.